Positive School Environment

 It is Recognized by the State

 Resurrection-St. Paul School is a PBIS Maryland Recognition School.
 In 2013 and 2014, we earned the Bronze level award (the highest level for a 1st and 2nd year program).
 In 2015, we earned the Silver level award (the highest level for a 3rd year program).
 In 2016 and 2017 we earned the Gold Award!
 We continue to develop and improve our program so that we can maintain this level!

 The Archdiocesan Bullying Prevention, Intervention & Response Policy

-Bullying, harassment, or intimidation of any student on school property or at a school-sponsored functions or by the use of electronic technology is prohibited in all Archdiocese of Baltimore Schools.
+Bullying, harassment, or intimidation of any student on school property or at a school-sponsored function or by the use of electronic technology is prohibited in all Archdiocese of Baltimore Schools.
 Such behaviors are contrary to school life in a Christ-centered community, which respects the dignity and uniqueness of all of God's children.
 To foster a school environment where all students are educated in a safe and caring atmosphere, all Archdiocesan schools will follow established procedures for prevention and intervention.

 Bullying, harassment, intimidation, or retaliation against anyone who has reported these behaviors is prohibited.
 Students engaging in these behaviors on school property, at school-related activities, off school property or after school hours when the behavior threatens or is likely to substantially disrupt or adversely affect the school-related environment for students or significantly impacts the interest of students or the school community are subject to disciplinary and/or legal action.

 Students, parents, employees, and service providers are responsible for reporting incidents of bullying, harassment, intimidation, or retaliation.
 School principals will ensure that all illegal behaviors are reported to the appropriate local authorities and the Superintendent of Catholic Schools immediately.